JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/blog/curvature.md

 It is not suprising that the maximal curvature is attained at the vertex.

-Already in this small example the totaldegree of `F` is 61440.
+Already in this small example the totaldegree of `F` is 46080.
 For sparse systems with large totaldegree like `F` it makes sense to exploit Julia's JIT compiler for evaluating polynomials.
 The [StaticPolynomials](https://github.com/JuliaAlgebra/StaticPolynomials.jl) package provides this option and it used in HomotopyContinuation.jl by calling `solve(F, system = SPSystem)`.

 The next example is the following hypersurface in $\mathbb{R}^3$:

 $$V=\\{-x_1^2 - x_1x_2 + x_2^2 - 3x_1 - 3x_2  - 25 x_3 - 1 = 0\\}$$

-Here, the totaldegree of `F` is 5898340.
-For such parametric surfaces one can precondition the system by some straight-forward elimination, thus cutting the totaldegree down to 2304.
+Here, the totaldegree of `F` is 4423680.
+For such parametric surfaces I can precondition the system by some straight-forward elimination, thus cutting the totaldegree down to 2211840.
 I get the following picture.

 <img src="/images/curvature2.gif" width="500px"/>